usegalaxy-be/usegalaxy-be.github.io/gdpr-compliance-doc.md

 And how to exercise them in the context of the Galaxy Service provided by the Galaxy Belgium Team and the Belgium Galaxy Community.

 ### Right to Access to Personal Information
-The only personal information we store that is associated with you, you can see on [https://usegalaxy.be/user/information](https://usegalaxy.be/user/information) We have logs containing IP addresses but these logs are destroyed after 24 hours and are not associated with a single user account.
+The only personal information we store that is associated with you, you can see on [https://usegalaxy.be/user/information](https://usegalaxy.be/user/information).
+We have logs containing IP addresses but these logs are destroyed after 24 hours and are not associated with a single user account.

 ### Right to Rectification of Personal Information
 You can do this on [https://usegalaxy.be/user/information](https://usegalaxy.be/user/information).

 ### Right to Erasure
-We can manually delete your account upon request.
-In the future this will be something you can do yourself when we can implement the feature upstream.
+You can do this yourself via the 'Delete Account' option found in your 'User Preferences': [https://usegalaxy.be/user](https://usegalaxy.be/user).

 ### Right to Restrict Processing
 All of the processing activities we currently do are required to use the service.
-We do not transmit any PII to third parties.
+We do not transmit any Personally identifiable information (PII) to third parties.

 ### Right to Data Portability
 The upstream software Galaxy currently does not support this workflow, but does expose an interface that would allow us to do this.
-We are working on the implementation
+The Galaxy Project is [working on the implementation](https://github.com/galaxyproject/galaxy/issues/6082).

 ### Right to Object
 All of the processing activities we currently do are required to use the service.
 We do not transmit any PII to third parties.
 If we do processing activities in the future that do affect PII, we will inform you and permit you to opt-out.